 The 1-Wire bus has only a single line by definition; it is important that each device on the bus be able to drive it at the appropriate time.
-To facilitate this, each device attached to the 1-Wire bus must have an open drain connection or 3-state outputs.
-The DS1982 is an open drain part with an internal circuit equivalent to that shown in Figure 7.
+To facilitate this, each device attached to the 1-Wire bus must have an open drain connection or three-state outputs.
+The DS2502 is an open drain part with an internal circuit equivalent to that shown in Figure 7.
 The bus master can be the same equivalent circuit.
-If a bidirectional pin is not available, separate output and input pins can be tied together.
+If a bi-directional pin is not available, separate output and input pins can be tied together.

 The bus master requires a pullup resistor at the master end of the bus, with the bus master circuit equivalent to the one shown in Figures 8a and 8b.
-The value of the pullup resistor should be approximately $5 \text{ k}\Omega$ for short line lengths.
+The value of the pullup resistor should be approximately 5 k $\Omega$ for short line lengths.

 A multidrop bus consists of a 1-Wire bus with multiple slaves attached.
-The 1-Wire bus has a maximum data rate of 16.3kbps.
-If the bus master is also required to perform programming of the EPROM portions of the DS1982, a programming supply capable of delivering up to 10 milliamps at 12 volts for 480 μ s is required.
+At regular speed the 1-Wire bus has a maximum data rate of 16.3 kbits per second.
+If the bus master is also required to perform programming of the EPROM portions of the DS2502, a programming supply capable of delivering up to 10 milliamps at 12 volts for 480 $\mu$ s is required.
 The idle state for the 1-Wire bus is high.
 If, for any reason, a transaction needs to be suspended, the bus MUST be left in the idle state if the transaction is to resume.
-If this does not occur and the bus is left low for more than 120 μ s, one or more of the devices on the bus may be reset.
+If this does not occur and the bus is left low for more than 120 $\mu$ s, one or more of the devices on the bus may be reset.